 "Hybrid security” is a generic term used to describe a security that combines elements of debt securities and equity securities.
 Hybrid securities typically promise to pay a rate of return (fixed or floating) until a certain date, in the same way debt securities do.
 However, they also have equity-like features that can mean they may provide a higher rate of return than regular debt securities.
 In some cases, this is because they give the holder an option to convert the hybrid securities into equity securities (typically ordinary shares), which will give the holder and "equity kicker" if the underlying security performs well.
 In other cases it may be that the hybrid securities have equity-like risks attached and the issuer has to pay a higher rate of return to compensate investors for those risks.

-Your first choice for more information should be the ASX booklet 'Understanding hybrid securities'.
-You can also review your understanding by taking the ASX on-line course on Interest rate securities or listen to an Investor Hour podcast on hybrids to learn more.
+Your first choice for more information should be research provided by your broker or adviser, and credit rating information.
+You can also review your understanding by downloading the ASX booklet 'Understanding hybrid securities', taking the ASX on-line course on Interest rate securities or listening to an Investor Hour podcast on hybrids .

 The Australian Securities and Investments Commission (ASIC) has also produced a short guide to hybrid securities emphasising that hybrid securities are complex products with higher risks than other types of securities.
 For more information from ASIC on hybrid securities and other investing topics, please see ASIC's MoneySmart website.